ii7mood/LiveMood/project_principles.md

 ## Definitions

-* Functions should include type hinting and if it has special return types then write a comment under the function explaining them.
+* Functions should include type hinting (if possible) and if it has special return types then write a comment under the function explaining them.
 Example:
 	```
 	def _extractData(url: str, yt_dlp_args: dict) -> dict:
 		"""